 The Dietitians work as part of the multi-disciplinary team across the Neonatal Unit and in addition provide support for both the transitional care ward (Charles Wolfson Ward) and the Neonatal Community team.
 Some babies who are born very early will also be followed up as outpatients as part of the Neonatal Neurodevelopmental clinic.

-Babies admitted into intensive care or high dependency will all be assessed by the Dietitian who will advise the NICU team on how to best optimise the nutritional care your baby receives in order to meet their requirements and best support their growth and development.
-Babies in this area will be on a combination of parenteral (i.e. nutrition delivered directly into your babies veins) and enteral nutrition (i.e. nutrition provided via the baby’s gastrointestinal system) which will be closely monitored and adjusted according to your baby’s requirements.
+Every baby admitted into intensive care or high dependency care will be assessed by a Dietician.
+They will advise the neonatal team on how to meet your baby’s nutritional requirements and how they can best support your baby’s growth and development.
+Babies in intensive care or high dependency may be on a combination of parenteral nutrition, which is delivered directly into the baby’s veins, and enteral nutrition, which is provided via the gastrointestinal system and includes breast, bottle and tube feeding.
+Your baby’s method of feeding and nutritional needs will be closely monitored and adjusted according to their requirements.

-Some babies may go home under the neonatal outreach team.
-These are often babies with a nasogastric tube in place to support their feeding.
-The dietitian will provide advice and support the outreach nurses and to parents around growth and feeding.
+Some babies may go home under the neonatal outreach team, often these babies will go home with a nasogastric tube in place to support their feeding.
+A dietician will continue to provide advice and support for both the outreach nurses and parents about the baby’s growth and development.

 Neonatal Speech and Language Therapists

 Speech and Language Therapists (SLTs) play a vital role on the neonatal unit and work closely with parents and the multi-disciplinary team across all levels of care.
-Here at the Cambridge University Hospitals, our specialist neonatal SLT team focus on supporting early infant feeding and communication development.
+On the Neonatal Unit, the specialist neonatal SLT team focus on supporting early infant feeding and communication development.

 The SLT may start working with a baby well before they are ready to have any feeds by mouth, to promote pre-feeding skills and to monitor the baby’s readiness to start breast or bottle feeding.
-An SLT can carry out an individualised assessment of a baby’s feeding, and provide recommendations to facilitate the development of their sucking and swallowing skills.
-This may include environmental management, trialling of different positions, bottle teats, pacing, volume and timing of feeds.
-SLTs continue to support a baby’s oral feeding skills whilst they to transition from tube to breast and / or bottle feeding.
+SLT can carry out an assessment of a baby’s feeding and provide recommendations to develop their sucking and swallowing skills.
+This may include making changes to the environment, trying different positions, using different bottle teats, pacing, adjusting the volume, and timing of feeds.
+The SLT’s will continue to support baby’s oral feeding skills whilst they transition from tube to breast and and/or bottle feeding.

 SLTs also support parents to understand their individual baby’s behavioural states, cues and responses.
 These are early communication attempts that are important for starting “conversations” and to enable the development of a close and loving relationship.
 The SLT may contribute to a baby’s individualised developmental care plan, alongside parents and other members of the therapy team to promote a baby’s learning and development.

 Neonatal Physiotherapists have expertise in the movement and postural control of sick and preterm infants.
-Using neurodevelopment assessments such as the Prechtl General Movements assessment, physiotherapists provide specialist age-appropriate support, advice, education to promote individualised positioning, and handling strategies to enhance motor, physiological and sensory outcomes.
+Physiotherapists provide specialist age-appropriate support, advice, education to promote individualised positioning, and handling strategies to enhance development.

 Neonatal Pharmacy Service